MLHale/nebraska-gencyber-modules/2024/how_to_be_cyber_awesome_Spoofing_&_deep_fakes/README.md

 title: How to be Cyber Awesome - Spoofing & Deep Fakes
 ---

+### Cybersecurity Concepts in this Lesson

+* __Think Like an Adversary__: Be proactive by thinking of what an attacker can exploit (weaknesses and vulnerabilities).
+* __Integrity__: Guarantees the accuracy and completeness of information and protects it from unauthorized modification.

 ### Introduction
 In this lesson,we'll expose spoofing tactics!
 We'll learn how tricksters disguise themselves online, like wearing a mask to impersonate someone else.
 Then, we'll explore deepfakes, AI-generated videos that can be shockingly real, and how they can be used to mislead.